singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Template partials are useful for the elements that are part of every page, such as a footer and a header for example or perhaps your logo.
 In Metalsmith how these are handled comes down to your templating engine and in our case for this tutorial that means it comes down to the handlebars templating engine.

 First we create the partials files.
 We're just going to create the simple `header.hbt` and `footer.hbt` files in the `templates/partials` directory.
-For the partials to work in Metalsmith, we need to add them to our build file:
+For the partials to work in Metalsmith, we need to add them to our build file.

 Updated build.js file: